Rayner property row a ‘storm in a teacup,’ shadow minister suggests amid probe

 Labour leader Sir Keir Starmer has welcomed the police investigation into Ms Rayner’s living arrangements and said he had “full confidence” that she had not broken the rules.

-But Defence Secretary Grant Shapps accused her of “double standards” and insisted it was “not acceptable to ignore it”.
+But Defence Secretary Grant Shapps accused her of “double standards” and insisted it was “not acceptable to ignore it” after her interventions in the row over lockdown-busting gatherings under Mr Johnson’s government.

 He told reporters: “I think the double standards have been extraordinary, Angela Rayner herself has spent her political career calling people out for exactly the thing she seems to be doing now.